eltimn/lift-extras/README.md

 ## JsExtras

 A few classes for passing callback functions to client-side JavaScript.
+See [JavaScript Apps With Lift: Callback Functions](http://www.eltimn.com/blog/005-javascript-apps-with-lift-callback-jsextras) for more information.

 ### AjaxCallbackAnonFunc